lfrystak/SharpReports/docs/getting-started.md

 1. **Use appropriate columns**: 3-4 columns work well for metrics, 1-2 for charts
 2. **Format numbers**: Always specify format strings for better presentation
-3. **Add context**: Use subtitles on number tiles to add context
+3. **Add context**: Use subtitles and tooltips on tiles to provide additional information
+4. **Use tooltips**: Add helpful tooltips to charts and tiles for extra context
+5. **Canvas for flexibility**: Use Canvas when you need mixed layouts with different element types
+6. **Custom column widths**: Use unit ratios (e.g., `1, 2, 1`) instead of percentages for intuitive layouts
-4. **Section organization**: Group related data into sections
+7. **Section organization**: Group related data into sections
-5. **Responsive design**: Reports automatically adapt to mobile devices
+8. **Responsive design**: Reports automatically adapt to mobile devices
-6. **Save both formats**: HTML for viewing, JSON for data processing
+9. **Save both formats**: HTML for viewing, JSON for data processing

 ## Support